rsalmei/alive-progress/README.md

 |████████████████████████████████████████| 1000 in 5.8s (172.45/s)
 ```

-Nice huh?
+Nice, huh?
 Loved it?
 I knew you would, thank you 😊.

 To actually use it, just wrap your normal loop in an `alive_bar` context manager like this: